GhanshyamVerma/Explainable-Recommender-System/KG_XGBoost/README.md

 ```
 #### Data Preprocessing

 From the processing module, the customed DataPreprocessing class is used to perform all the required data preprocessing operations.
-A pipeline is created using sklearn.pipeline.Pipeline to process and merge KG embeddings and Sentence Tarnsformer embeddings to generate the processed training test file for model training.
+A pipeline is created using sklearn.pipeline.Pipeline to process and merge KG embeddings and Sentence Transformer embeddings to generate the processed training test file for model training.

 ```bash
 from processing import DataPreprocessing